 Phytotherapy.
-Herbal medicine for vaginal flow
+Medicinal plants preparations for vaginal flow

 Phytotherapy in the treatment of the vaginal flow involves the use of a number of plants that are intended to: